PCsat-1 in orbit since 2001 semi-operational

 SPECIAL EVENT 2 Dec 2005.
 Annual Army/Navy game Football Run: PCSAT-1 participated in this annual event by supporting position reporting and tracking of the special Army/Navy game ball from Annapolis to Phily.
 The 120+ students in the 13th company each run the ball in relay teams over the 128 miles from Noon on Friday to arrive for the game the next morning.

 FALL 2005, OPS NORMAL 25 Nov to 17 Dec 2005:: During this full sun operating period, we switched PCSAT2 to the 145.825 frequency for joint dual-satellite operations with PCSAT-1.
-Here is a double hop telemetry packet we received from PCSAT2 via PCSAT-1:
+The image at right shows the double hop telemetry packet we received from PCSAT2 via PCSAT-1 and you can see the later 12/05 pass too.

 JANUARY 2005 JOINT PCSAT/ISS TEST: From 24 Jan to 16 Feb, PCSAT-1 was recovered to full operation.
 On 2 to 4 Feb 2005, the ARISS packet system on ISS moved to the PCSAT frequency of 145.825 for joint operations with PCSAT.
 In addition to doubling APRS satellite coverage for several days, we detected 3 successful dual-satellite communications paths.
 Very high activity was observed on both systems. .
 Typically 70 or more operators per day...